"[Farm Credit has] always been extremely helpful in looking at the big picture of agriculture.” -Carl R. Hirzel

-Hirzel Canning Company, producers of Dei Fratelli products, was founded in 1923 by Carl R. Hirzel, a brewmaster by trade, who was looking for a new line of work with the onset of Prohibition.
+Hirzel Canning Company was founded in 1923 by Carl R. Hirzel, a brewmaster by trade, who was looking for a new line of work with the onset of Prohibition.

 Carl began farming the fertile soils of Northwest Ohio and produced his first product with the excess cabbage from the harvest: sauerkraut, which he packed and sold in wooden kegs and barrels.
 By his third year in business, with the help of his wife Lena, and son, Karl, the Hirzels began packaging whole tomatoes in cans to be sold to the local general stores.